testdouble/tiny_type/README.md

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add mini_type
+    $ bundle add tiny_type

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install mini_type
+    $ gem install tiny_type

 ## Why?

 Having worked in both typed and untyped langauges I find myself loving the flexibility and clarity of Ruby, but missing the guidance that typing gives you when trying to understand a large or complex codebase.
-MiniType is designed to help document how methods are expected to be used, as well as providing an easy way to provide runtime guarding against unexpected input.
+TinyType is designed to help document how methods are expected to be used, as well as providing an easy way to provide runtime guarding against unexpected input.
 For example, given this method:

 ```ruby
 def add_one(input)